 The winter was pleasantly mild and precipitation was paltry: Snowpack in Oregon was 11% of normal and Washington’s was 16%.
 If the current drought and dry heat makes us thirsty, we’re not alone.
 Nearly all of life’s processes require water in one form or another—it’s essential for everything from small insects to birds to bobcats.
 Of course, areas further south are much more drought stricken, with wildlife emaciated and dehydrated.
 Some say it will only worsen, due to climate change.

 Drought causes many deadly, far-reaching effects for wildlife, including less food and cover, increased vulnerability to predators and diseases, competition with others of their kind, and more conflicts with people as they desperately search for food and water outside their normal range.
 Although some animals obtain moisture from their prey, they still depend on water in the environment to provide for those they need to eat.
 Tiny creatures may find enough in dew droplets, but many species require additional water to survive.
-Birds, for example, need water to drink, of course, but also to bathe in to help keep their feathers clean and waterproof—essential for insulation and flight.
+Birds, for example, need water to drink of course, but also to bathe in to help keep their feathers clean and waterproof—essential for insulation and flight.

 Dehydration is dangerous for everyone.
 If you want to help wild visitors in your yard, below are some quick, easy options.
 Artificial ponds can be a wonderful addition to larger gardens, but they aren’t quick and easy, so they’re not included here.

 Birdbaths: Birdbaths that slope gradually are best because all sizes of visitors can wade in to a safe and comfortable depth.
 If you already have one that has steep sides, place some flat rocks on one side to create a shallow area.
 Site birdbaths in open areas, at least 10 feet from any hiding places were domesticated predators could lurk.
 Use hanging birdbaths whenever possible if predation is a problem in your yard.
-And keep them as clean as possible: Replace the water every couple of days (this will also keep mosquitoes from breeding) and give them a good scrubbing every few weeks, but don’t use bleach.
+And keep them as clean as possible: Replace the water every day or two (this will also keep mosquitoes from breeding) and give them a good scrubbing every few weeks, but don’t use bleach.

 Mud puddles: Most butterflies and moths (Lepidoptera), as well as some types of insects and birds, require moist soil or sand to obtain essential nutrients.
 Lepidoptera, for example, “sip” earthy cocktails that contain minerals such as salts which are essential for reproduction.
-Just the other day I saw a Western tiger swallowtail pressing his proboscis to the recently irrigated soil in a community garden plot.
+Just the other day I saw a Western tiger swallowtail pressing his proboscis into the recently irrigated soil in a community garden plot.
 Male Lepidoptera give their significant others an extra little gift of minerals while mating which ensures that the largest number of eggs develop.
 In nature, this “mud puddling,” as it is called, is done at the edges of streams and other moist places.
 You can mimic this habitat by filling a large ceramic bowl with sand and burying it part way in your garden.
 Mix in some salt for males and place some round rocks (for landing and basking) around the edges.
 And don’t be too quick to pick up moist fallen fruit (like figs, should you have them)—some Lepidoptera species can’t resist such fermenting treats.
 More on feeding butterflies in a future post!

 It looks like we may be in for a very hot summer throughout most of the Northwest.
 Providing water in your garden will attract wild visitors and maybe even save lives.